eric-p-hutchins/code-dream/README.md

 TODO
 ----

+* Put the highlight information in a temporary directory or get the output in memory somehow instead of littering the actual source code directory with .txt files

 * Be able to run from other locations than the source directory

     * Properly search for highlight.el from the program directory instead of assuming it's in the working directory

 * Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is

 * Support proper list of file suffixes for directory searching instead of just .c, .h, and .java

 * Optimize loading of code
     * Possibly make the emacs script run on all found code files at once
     * Possibly replace the emacs script somehow

 * Configuration options for zoom level, maximum distance, speed, etc.

 * Make it not zoom to empty space so much (know how big the line is and zoom to the middle of the line)

 * Don't move randomly
     * Random is too random and can do the same spot too often.
 Instead, jump through the source in some regular pattern so that a variety is seen

 * Make a way to export to .mov directly so that I don't need to screen record to actually get the background video

 * ~~Ability to use multiple files and possibly specify directories to use~~

 * More interesting effects than the character jiggling

     * ~~The next piece of code in the distance of the current one, blurred as if coming into focus as we zoom past the current one~~